diegoversiani/underskeleton/README.md

         == v0.1.0 May 1st 2016 ==
                - First version.

-## About

-Underskeleton is a starter theme with minimalist, dead simple css grid system and just enough styling to get starter with your next awesome WordPress theme.

-It got most of the _s PHP and JS files + Skeleton styles and grid system.

-#### Want to contribute?

-Underskeleton is in it's early stages and a lot has to be done yet.

-Watch or Star the repository to keep up to date.
-Fork the project, make the change you want to see.
-Or send me an e-mail on [diegoversiani@gmail.com](mailto:diegoversiani@gmail.com).

 ## Features

+- Widgets Selective Refresh, Custom Logo and Editor Style support
+- Translation ready, comes with en-US and pt-BR.
 - Combines Underscore’s PHP/JS files and Skeleton Boilerplate HTML/CSS.
-- Comes with [Skeleton-Sass 2.0.4](https://github.com/WhatsNewSaes/Skeleton-Sass) (by [Seth Coelen](http://sethcoelen.com/)) that features a stable version of Skeleton 2.0.4 by [Dave Gamache](http://www.davegamache.com).
-- Uses a single and minified CSS file for all the basic styling.
-- Uses a single and minified JS file for all the basic theme's scripts.
+- Single minified CSS and JS file for all the basic stuff.
 - Simple RTL file.
 - Jetpack ready.
-- Translation ready.
+- Ready for development with npm, bower, gulp, browser-sync and css autoprefixer

 #### Features to come

 Things we plan to include in later versions.

+- Skin and Bones, pieces of layout and functionality you can add to your theme with ease.
 - WooCommerce support.
-- A website to download the project with your new theme identification, just as [underscores.me](http://underscores.me) does.

-Have you got a feature request?
-Please [open an issue](https://github.com/diegoversiani/underskeleton/issues) on Github!
+Have a feature request?
+Please [open an issue](https://github.com/diegoversiani/underskeleton/issues) at Github!

 ## Installation

+Create your copy of Underskeleton and name it to your taste at [getunderskeleton.com/download](http://getunderskeleton.com/download), copy from branch master.
+Then:

+- Login to your WordPress backend
+- Go to Appearance → Themes → Add New → Upload Theme
+- Select your theme file → Install Now
+- Activate the theme

+#### Manual Installation

-- Download Underskeleton zip file
+- Download Underskeleton zip file from GitHub
-- Extract files and change the folder `underskeleton-master` to `underskeleton` (or one of your choice)
+- Extract files and change the folder name from `underskeleton-master` to `underskeleton` (or one of your choice)
 - Upload it into your WordPress themes subfolder: `/wp-content/themes/`
 - Login to your WordPress backend
 - Go to Appearance → Themes
 - Activate the Underskeleton theme

-#### Changing theme identification
+##### Changing theme identification

 To change Underskeleton theme identification to your own you need to replace any 'underskeleton' text with your theme id and, optionally, replace the theme name as well.